 “Hi.”

-“So are you excited?
-Today’s your first day,” she chirped and started the engine.
+“So, are you excited?
+Today is your first day,” she chirped and started the engine.
 “You’re going to be the new girl, Keily.”

 “You’re talking as if I’m in some teen show, where hot guys are going to jump at me and cheerleaders will claw me.”
 I giggled, her good morning vibes rubbing off on me.